Thermodynamic properties of ultracold Bose gas: transition exponents and universality: Theoretical background

-where $\zeta(3)\simeq1.202057$.
-This is obtained from the condition that {\it all} the particles are in the lowest single particle state for $T<T_c^0$.
-Hence $\mu$ remains equal to the energy of the single particle ground state for $T<T_c^0$ and start decreasing rapidly for $T>T_c^0$.
-However as mentioned earlier, for a correct treatment [{\it i.e.}, not replacing the sum in (\ref{sum}) by an integral], the number of bosons in the ground state becomes non-zero for {\it any} temperature above zero.
-Consequently, $\mu$ {\it decreases slowly} from its maximum value (equal to the ground state energy) as $T$ increases from zero, the rate of increase becoming suddenly rapid at some temperature close to the reference temperature $T_c^0$ corresponding to the same value of $N$.
+In the semi-classical treatment, $\mu$ is assumed to remain zero for $T \leq T^0_c$ and start decreasing for $T>T^0_c$.
+But a numerical solution of Eq.~(\ref{sum}) for a {\it finite} $N$ shows that $\mu$ decreases {\it very slowly} from its maximum value (zero) at $T=0$, as $T$ increases in the interval $T \leq T_c$.
+The rate of decrease becoming {\it suddenly rapid} at the transition temperature $T_c$.
 Thus, in this case there is no sharp critical temperature.
 The heat capacity also becomes a smooth function of $T$, attaining a maximum at a temperature, at which $\mu$ suddenly becomes a rapidly decreasing function of $T$ (except for the one-dimensional case, see below).
-The {\it critical temperature} $T_c$ is defined as the temperature at which $C_N(T)$ is a maximum~\cite{Napolitano}
+The {\it transition temperature} $T_c$ is usually defined as the temperature at which $C_N(T)$ is a maximum~\cite{Napolitano}

-For a finite value of $N$, $T_c$ is less than $T_c^0$ and approaches $T_c^0$ as $N \rightarrow \infty$.
-This is expected, since in this limit, the approximation of replacing the sum in (\ref{sum}) by an integral becomes exact.
-Using our adopted definition, the critical exponent for the heat capacity is given by

-where $C_N^{max}$ is the maximum of $C_N(T)$ and $t$ is given by Eq.~(\ref{Tcspht}).\\ In a similar fashion, the critical exponents for the chemical potential and the condensate fraction is obtained.
-For all thermodynamic functions, we use the same critical temperature defined by (\ref{defTc}).
-Since the thermodynamic functions considered here are all continuous at $T=T_c$, we take the difference of the value of the function at $T$ with that at $T_c$.
-The critical exponent for the chemical potential is thus given by